AI Now Report 2018

 The interdisciplinary work of the AI Now Institute made recommendations for governments to expand powers of sector-specific agencies to regulate artificial intelligence.
 Among their positions include safe practices for face recognition to protect public interest, addressing discrimination, expanding artificial intelligence education to include social issues and ethics, and exclusion of and accountability, fairness, and transparency in artificial intelligence.
 They warned of the growing power of artificial intelligence-driven surveillance, automated decision systems, and bias and discrimination through automated systems.

 The 2018 report revealed July documents that reported the computer system IBM Watson produced “unsafe and incorrect” cancer treatment recommendations.
-A September investigation showed IBM was building an “ethinicity detection” feature to use non-consensual, secret police camera footage of thousands of people.
+A September investigation showed IBM was building an “ethnicity detection” feature to use non-consensual, secret police camera footage of thousands of people.
 With the New York City Police Department, the question-answering computer system would scan for race-based face features.

 As these issues raise concern among the public, the accountability gap for artificial intelligence increases.
 The innovation, efficiency, recklessness, and amoral culture of artificial intelligence research has produced these harm, especially to individuals of subjugated groups.
 ICE (U.S. Immigration and Customs Enforcement) deliberately tampered with the risk assessment algorithm so it would detain all immigrants in custody.
 Those who study social, political, and ethical issues also may not be appropriately versed in the science of artificial intelligence research to appropriately answer the questions that arise.
 Accountability and transparency would help mitigate many of these issues.